Jonis49/IMC-Prosperity3/README.md

 ## Summary this section

-- Modelling price and establishing assumptions
+- Modelling Price and Establishing Assumptions
-- Bayesian approach to utilizing information from bounds
+- Bayesian Approach to Utilizing Information from Bounds
-- Setting up and solving dynamic program for optimal trading
+- Setting Up and Solving Dynamic Program for Optimal Trading
-- Evaluating performance of resulting strategy
+- Evaluating Performance of Resulting Strategy
+- Concluding Remarks

 ## Price walk model